DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 key | string | A table row's unique identifier. type | string | Specifies the table row type.
-The specified value affects which cell template is used to render the row. rowId? | number &#124; string | Specifies the associated row's data ID. row? | any | Specifies the associated row data. gridRow? | [GridRow](grid.md#grid-row) | Specifies the associated grid row. height? | number | Specifies the table row height.
+The specified value affects which cell template is used to render the row. rowId? | number &#124; string | Specifies the associated row's data ID. row? | any | Specifies the associated row. gridRow? | [GridRow](grid.md#grid-row) | Specifies the associated grid row. height? | number | Specifies the table row height.